Wondering how much time it takes to learn another language? I get these questions all the time. In this post, I’ll attempt to answer this question.

-What you need is few good books, audio and video lessons, zeal to learn a language, a great teacher.
+What you need is a few good books, audio and video lessons, zeal to learn a language, a great teacher.
 That’s it!

 You have to determine your language journey to success by employing SMART goal-setting — whatever that means to you.

 Then eventually you will learn the language.
-As long as you do those things and keep them up, sooner or later, you will surely learn to speak any language with confidence and fluency.
+As long as you do those things and keep them up, sooner or later, you will inevitably learn to speak any language with confidence and fluency.
 I’ve seen these traits first-hand in a diverse set of successful people.

-At the end of the day, the answer to how long it takes to learn a foreign language depends mostly on you.
+At the end of the day, the answer to how long it takes to learn a language depends mostly on you.
 This is the question you should be asking.

-Although some people have a knack for learning languages.
-But for most of us learning a language takes time, effort, dedication and hard work, regardless of how it is done.
+Although some people have a knack for learning languages but for most of us learning a language takes time, effort, dedication, and hard work, regardless of how it is done.
 It is always better to be realistic about how much time you can spend learning.